orangedaisy/bshowco/what-i-do.md

 ### Where can I view examples of your work at FPX?

-Our primary business at FPX is enterprise B2B software, so I'm unable to share details about the exact deliverables I produce.
+Our primary business at FPX is enterprise B2B software, so I can't share too many details about the exact deliverables I produce.

 I do have a few blog posts that cover some of what I've done at FPX: